microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

    -  `GET /api/oauth/callback` will handle callback from Azure AD OAuth
    -  `GET /api/directline/token` will generate a new Direct Line token for the React app
    -  It will serve a static `index.html`
-   -  During development-time, it will also serve the bot server via `/api/messages/`
+   -  During development-time, it will also serve the bot server via `/api/messages`
       -  To enable this feature, add `PROXY_BOT_URL=http://localhost:3978` to `/web/.env`
-      -  This will forward all traffic from `https://teams-app.ngrok.io/api/messages` to `https://localhost:3978/api/messages`
+      -  This will forward all traffic from `https://a1b2c3d4.ngrok.io/api/messages` to `https://localhost:3978/api/messages`

 # Overview

 This sample includes multiple parts:

 -  A basic web page that:
-   -  Checks your access token or popups to OAuth provider if it is not present or valid
+   -  Checks your access token or open a pop-up to OAuth provider if it is not present or valid
-      -  The popups is provided by Microsoft Teams thru its JavaScript SDK, provided at https://statics.teams.microsoft.com/sdk/v1.4.2/js/MicrosoftTeams.min.js
+      -  The pop-up is provided by [Microsoft Teams JavaScript client SDK](https://docs.microsoft.com/en-us/javascript/api/overview/msteams-client)
    -  Is integrated with Web Chat and piggybacks your OAuth access token on every user-initiated activity thru `channelData.oauthAccessToken`
 -  Bot
    -  On every message, it will extract the OAuth access token and obtain user's full name from Microsoft Graph